cinsk/marathon/docs/docs/deployments.md

 ## Basics

-Let us start with a simple example of a deployment; an app that prints `Hello Marathon` to stdout and then sleeps for 5 sec, in an endless loop.
+Let us start with a simple example of a deployment: an app that prints `Hello Marathon` to stdout and then sleeps for 5 sec, in an endless loop.
 You would use the following application resource (in JSON format) to describe the deployment:

 ```json